Broadview awarded NAS Advanced status!

 What did you implement that contributed to your success?

-We introduced a system called ‘My Active Day’ sheets.
-They evidence what activities the people we support get involved with and how these contribute to their skill development.
+We use a system called ‘My Active Day’ sheets.
+They evidence what activities the people we support get involved with and how these contribute to their skills development.
 It’s an interactive approach and we support our residents to fill the sheets in.
 They tell us what they did, what the experience meant to them, and what they gained from it.

 Whether they’re building friendships or improving independent skills, every activity is important in their development.
 Being able to evidence this progress is particularly important during an NAS assessment.